hantsy/jakartaee9-starter-boilerplate/docs/deploy-wildfly-bootable.md

 > More details about layers, please refer to the bootable jar documentation and read the [Galleon layers](https://docs.wildfly.org/bootablejar/#wildfly_jar_composing_custom_server_galleon) chapter.

-> In the feature pack, we use `wildfly-preview` to use the Jakarta EE 9 preview.
+> NOTE: In the feature pack, we use `wildfly-preview` to use the Jakarta EE 9 preview.

 Run the following command to build the application.